cooperrc/engineering-dynamics/_sources/syllabus.md

 another appropriate notification.*

-**Late Policy:** If you need more time for an assignment or experience technical difficulties, reach out via Campuswire or email.
+**Late Policy:** If you need more time for an assignment or experience technical difficulties, reach out via GitHub Discussions or email.
 The instructor can make accommodations for work, family, and personal reasons. *We ask that you be respectful of the instructors' limited time and resources.*